WingZLeung/TTDS/README.md

 cd model/monotonic_align; python setup.py build_ext --inplace; cd ../..
 ```

-You will also need to install Hydra, which was used for configuring model optimisation during experiments
+You will also need to install Hydra, which was used for configuring model optimisation during experiments:
 ```
 pip install hydra-core --upgrade
 ```